animatedb/codeplayfield/README.md

 ## Jupyter
 - Select the Code button above, then select "Download ZIP".
 Another option is to use the "Download" link and download from releases.
+The releases may not be as up to date as the ZIP method.
 - Unzip in a local folder.
 - Move to the local folder "codeplayfield".
 - Install (pip)[https://pip.pypa.io/en/stable/installing/] if it is not already on your system.